 Most students are afforded these Bachelor of Electrical Engineering program concentrations –

-- Power Systems – a bachelor’s in electrical engineering degree with an emphasis in power systems & power grids prepares students to work with large-scale power systems across industrial, residential, and commercial industries.
+- Power Systems – a bachelor’s in electrical engineering degree with an emphasis in power systems, power generation, and power grids prepares students to work with large-scale power systems across industrial, residential, and commercial industries.

 - Control Systems – this engineering specialty is concerned with electromagnetic circuits within machinery.